 Amazon Music HD – hi-res on a budget (especially for Prime members)

 Whichever way you approach it, Amazon has gone super aggressive on pricing.
-In response to Apple Music's hi-res streaming announcement, Amazon has now made its Music HD tier free for Amazon Music Unlimited subscribers.
-The Individual Plan still costs £8 ($8) per month for Prime members and £10 ($10) per month for Amazon customers – but now, your subscription fee includes Amazon's highest-quality audio at no extra charge.
+In response to Apple Music's hi-res streaming announcement in 2021, Amazon made its Music HD tier free for Amazon Music Unlimited subscribers.
+The Individual Plan still costs £8 ($8, AU$7) per month for Prime members and £10 ($10, AU$12) per month for Amazon customers – but now, your subscription fee includes Amazon's highest-quality audio at no extra charge.
 The Amazon Music HD tier was previously an additional £5 ($5) per month – and the company only launched its HD tier in Australia in 2021.

 You can access Amazon Music HD through three different avenues: a web browser, the desktop app, or through the Android and iOS mobile apps.
 However, it’s worth noting that you can’t actually stream CD-quality music or hi-res tracks through your browser, only the apps.